Our role during challenging weather

 As well as temperature changes, we are observing changes in ocean salinity, humidity and sea-ice extent - all consistent with a warming world.

 However, despite a near universal science consensus on climate change, still not everyone is convinced.
-We provide climate resources on our website to aid in a greater understanding of the climate system and its changes, so individuals can separate the facts from the fiction.
+We provide Climate guidance on our website to aid in a greater understanding of the climate system and its changes, so individuals can separate the facts from the fiction.

 We are not complacent and seek to further improve our forecast accuracy through research, investment in satellite remote sensing and supercomputing technology.
-We work with a range of partners too, in order to extend the value of our advice.
+We Collaborate too, in order to extend the value of our advice.